dehora/nakadi-java/README.md

 ### Exceptions

 Client exceptions are runtime exceptions by default.
-They extending from `NakadiException` which allows you to catch all errors under one type.
-The `NakadiException` embeds a `Problem` object which can be examined (Nakadi's API used problem json to describe errors).
+They extend from `NakadiException` which allows you to catch all errors under one type.
+The `NakadiException` embeds a `Problem` object which can be examined.
+Nakadi's API uses Problem JSON ([RFC7807](https://tools.ietf.org/html/rfc7807)) to describe errors).
 Local errors also contain Problem descriptions.

 The client will also throw an `IllegalArgumentException` in a number of places where null fields are not accepted or sensible as values, such as required parameters for builder classes.
 However the client performs no real data validation for API requests, leaving that to the server.
-Invalid server requests resulting in 422s will cause an `InvalidException` to be thrown.
+Invalid server requests resulting in 422s will cause an `InvalidException` to be thrown instead.

-In a handfule of circumstances the API exposes a checked exception where it's neccessary the user handles the error; for example some exceptions from `StreamOffsetObserver` are checked.
+In a handful of circumstances the API exposes a checked exception where it's neccessary the user handles the error; for example some exceptions from `StreamOffsetObserver` are checked.